survivejs/webpack-book/manuscript/output/01_targets.md

 * You cannot use webpack's hashing features when the *webworker* target is used.
 * You cannot manipulate the DOM from a web worker.
 If you wrapped the book project as a worker, it would not display anything.

-T> Web workers and their usage are discussed in detail at the *Using Web Workers* chapter.
+T> Web workers and their usage are discussed in detail in the *Using Web Workers* chapter.

 ## Node Targets